Wiring a Single-Pole Switch

-You don't need to be an electrician to wire a switch and all you need are a few basic tools and follow these simple steps.
+You don't need to be an electrician to wire a light switch–you just need to have a few basic tools and follow these simple steps.

 Step 1: Leave yourself enough slack.
 Pull 8 in. to 10 in. of non-metallic sheathed cable through the box, then trim it back to a 6-in. length, measured from the outside face of the box.
 The cutters on lineman’s pliers cut cleanly and easily through the cable.